-How to Claim a Bonus on a Tax Return
+How to Report a Bonus on Your Tax Return

 For the most part, understanding how to report a bonus on your tax return is simple.

-If your employer pays you according to a standard payroll system, they should include any bonuses in your Form W-2.
+If your employer pays you according to a standard payroll system, they will report any bonuses on your W-2 Form in box 1.
 Additionally, if your employer includes the bonus as part of your yearly wages, they are responsible for taking the taxes out for you, meaning your bonus is taxed at the same rate as your regular income.
 However, if you receive the bonus separately, it’ll be taxed at a flat rate of 22% regardless of your tax bracket.